Get insider access

 See our review

-At 30.4 megapixels, the sensor gives you plenty of leeway to crop and edit your photos, and it has excellent dynamic range and noise handling for low-light situations, so it's no surprise it was once the best Canon camera for professional photography.
+At 30.4 megapixels, the sensor gives you plenty of leeway to crop and edit your photos, and it has excellent dynamic range and noise handling for low-light situations, so it's no surprise it was once a top professional camera.
 The EF mount also includes a well-established lineup of lenses to suit different kinds of photography.
 However, if the camera's price tag is too steep for you, you can step down to the Canon EOS 6D Mark II or find a deal on older models in the 5D series, which still provide sturdy builds and pro-level image quality.

 See our review